joklawitter/nexwick/README.md

-# Algo-Phylo
+# Nexwick
-Rust library for implementing algorithms for analyses in Bayesian phylogenetics.
-We start with a Nexus and Newick parser to read in phylogenetic tree files.
+Rust library providing Nexus and Newick parsers to read in phylogenetic tree files and strings.

 ## Parser
 ### NEXUS Format